10 Tips for Western Road Trips

 3. Don’t overload on caffeine

 Caffeine is a diuretic, which will make you have to stop more often to use the restroom.
-However, because you will be driving long distances in between rest areas, you are better off not filling up on the coffee.
-Always use the bathroom before leaving and stop at everyone, especially if downing coffee and tea.
-I made the mistake too many times of enjoying a large mug of tea while driving out West; waiting an hour for the bathroom made me wish I would have skipped the tea!
+Because you will be driving long distances in between rest areas, you are better off not filling up on the coffee.
+Always use the bathroom before leaving and stop at every one, especially if downing coffee and tea.
+I made the mistake too many times of enjoying a large mug of tea while driving out West; waiting an hour for the next rest area made me wish I would have skipped the tea!

 4. Leave a cooler with snacks and water in the backseat